 - Plant refurbishment the plant is a standard crush, mill, float and carbon in leach ("CIL") with a capacity of 15,000 tonnes per month.
-To refurbish the whole plant the Company estimates that it will take three months and material parts of the refurbishment will be a new crusher, maintenance of the conveyors, a new ball mill gearbox, relining tanks, new gearboxes and agitators for the CIL plant, complete refurbishment of the elution plant and a new cyanide plant. - Tailings retreatment facility the Company plans to build a CIL plant within the footprint of the existing plant to process 25,000 tonnes per month of tailings material.
+To refurbish the whole plant the Company estimates that it will take three to six months and material parts of the refurbishment will be a new crusher, maintenance of the conveyors, a new ball mill gearbox, relining tanks, new gearboxes and agitators for the CIL plant, complete refurbishment of the elution plant and a new cyanide plant. - Tailings retreatment facility the Company plans to build a CIL plant within the footprint of the existing plant to process 25,000 tonnes per month of tailings material.
 It is estimated that the construction of the plant will take four months from commencement.
 It will involve the construction of six CIL leach tanks, a CIL feeding section, carbon recovery plant and the associated civils. - Underground the underground operations have been maintained to a good standard while under care and maintenance.
-Operations underground are expected to recommence within a month of commencement of operations with minor refurbishment to the tramming infrastructure, new hoppers, increased ventilation, a new compressor and refurbishment of the electrical cabling.
-The Company intends to use the same mining contractor it uses at Mupane which will provide the necessary underground labour and mining equipment.
+Operations underground have recommenced with minor refurbishment to the tramming infrastructure, new hoppers, increased ventilation, a new compressor and refurbishment of the electrical cabling.
+The Company is using the same mining contractor it uses at the Mupane Property which provides the necessary underground labour and mining equipment.